journy-io/wordpress/readme.txt

 1. Install journy.io by uploading the `journy-io` directory to the `/wp-content/plugins/` directory.
 (See instructions on <a href="http://www.wpbeginner.com/beginners-guide/step-by-step-guide-to-install-a-wordpress-plugin-for-beginners/" rel="friend">how to install a WordPress plugin</a>.)
 2. Activate journy.io through the `Plugins` menu in WordPress.
-3. Set up tracking ID and URL by going to the `Settings > journy.io` menu.
+3. Set up API key by going to the `Settings > journy.io` menu.

 [youtube https://www.youtube.com/watch?v=AXM1QgMODW0]